You are here

-Our latest annual report on the safe management of controlled drugs covers our key findings and recommendations from 2012.
+Our latest annual report on the safe management of controlled drugs 2013.

-- Since 2007, there have been increases in prescribing of buprenorphine, morphine sulphate, oxycodone, fentanyl, methylphenidate, midazolam and diamorphine.
+- At the same time (since 2007) there have been increases in prescribing of morphine sulphate, oxycodone, fentanyl, methylphenidate and midazolam.

 If you want to find out more about our work on the safer management of controlled drugs, you can read our annual reports from previous years.